-Source: Census of India 2011 (Provisional)
+Source : Census of India 2011 (Provisional)

-- Which decade has marked the maximum population growth? - From which year onwards is there a decrease in the population growth rate? - How much decrease did the population growth rate record in the decade 2001-2011?
+• Which decade has marked the maximum population growth?

+• How much decrease did the population growth rate record in the decade 2001-2011?

 It can be seen that India's population growth rate has been declining since 1971.
 The birth rate, death rate, and migration are the factors that affect the population of a country.
 Observe the chart given below.